HXlilith369/cross-Mac/README.md

 This repository contains the code and model for performing multimodal sentiment analysis (MSA) using a novel approach that combines cross-modal attention mechanisms and contrastive learning.
 The goal of this work is to improve performance across various modalities such as text, speech, and visual data.

-## Code for Testing
+## data for Testing

-The code for testing is shared on Baidu Cloud.
+The data for testing is shared on Baidu Cloud.
 Link: [https://pan.baidu.com/s/1-XspU7kMl0BQyAIK70xxaA](https://pan.baidu.com/s/1-XspU7kMl0BQyAIK70xxaA)
 Extraction code: dqy7
 -- Shared by Baidu Cloud Super Member V6.